AgonPlatform/agon-mos/README.md

 ### Loading BBC Basic for Z80

 1. Download bbcbasic.bin from [agon-bbc-basic releases](https://github.com/breakintoprogram/agon-bbc-basic/releases)
-2. Copy it to the root directory of the Agon SD card
+2. Copy it to the `/bin` directory of your Agon's SD card
 3. Insert the SD card into the AGON and reset/boot it
-4. Check the file is on the SD card with a `CAT` or `.` command
-5. Type the following commands into MOS:
-	- `LOAD bbcbasic.bin`
-	- `RUN`
+4. Run BBC BASIC by typing `bbcbasic` at the MOS command prompt
-6. You should then be greeted with the BBC Basic for Z80 prompt
+5. You should then be greeted with the BBC Basic for Z80 prompt

 ### Etiquette